• Home

 0

-Australia won the series 2-1, claiming a close opening sport at Allan Border Field through one wicket whilst their trans-Tasman rivals bounced lower back to without problems take the second one with the aid of seven wickets.
+Australia won the series 2-1, claiming a close opening match at Allan Border Field with one wicket, while their trans-Tasman rivals bounced back to take the second one without problems, taking the second one with seven wickets.

-Bangladesh: My Tarot readings say that for Bangladesh cricket team money energy is blocked.
-If given second chance this team can perform better and by that, it can be seen that Bangladesh cricket team might have close matches and may suddenly lose a winning match because of their mistakes.
+Bangladesh: My Tarot readings say that the Bangladesh cricket team’s money energy is blocked.
+If given a second chance, this team can perform better.
+This means that the Bangladesh cricket team might have close matches and suddenly lose a winning match because of their mistakes.

-Canada: Tarot predictions show that there is a good chance to achieve emotional happiness which is hoped for.
-The team will get happiness and success in all endeavors but more on the emotional side.
-Thus the readings show that in this edition of cricket world cup Canadians will perform better than their past shows.
+Canada: Tarot predictions show a good chance to achieve the emotional happiness that is hoped for.
+The team will be happy and successful in all endeavors, but more so on the emotional side.
+Thus, the readings show Canadians will perform better in this edition of the Cricket World Cup than in their past shows.
 This will bring more emotional happiness than material happiness to the side.
-Winning the world cup is not what this indicates.
+Winning the World Cup is not what this indicates.
 But recognition is there.

 Alfonso Murray